sphinx-contrib/httpdomain/doc/index.rst

       .. versionadded:: 1.5.0

+   ``groupby``
+      Determines the strategy to group paths.
+Currently only ``view`` is supported.
+Specified this will group paths by their view functions.

+      .. versionadded:: 1.6.0

    ``include-empty-docstring``
       View functions that don't have docstring (:attr:`__doc__`) are excluded by default.
 If this flag option has given, they become included also.